General Terms of Sale and Delivery (GTSD)

 1.2 All deliveries and services effected by us shall be governed by these General Terms of Sale and Delivery exclusively.
-We do not acknowledge any terms to the contrary or any deviating terms used by the customer, unless such have been expressly approved by us.
+We do not acknowledge any terms to the contrary or any deviating or additional terms used by the customer, unless such have been expressly approved by us.

 1.3.
 Our General Terms of Sale and Delivery shall also apply to future business, even if in specific cases we have made no reference to the same.